percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/compressed_backup.rst

 Restoring the backup
 --------------------

-|xtrabackup| has a :option:`--copy-back` option, which performs the
-restoration of a backup to the server's :term:`datadir`:
+*Percona XtraBackup* has a :option:`--copy-back` option, which performs the restoration of a backup to the server's :term:`datadir`:

 .. code-block:: bash